 Ultimately, the rationalist tale-cum-exchange view entails a sort of unitary and invariant anthropology, based on well-formed, consistent interests as the basic motivational drives and criteria for action.
 At the other extreme, the institutionalist tale-cum-political view is naturally consistent with the idea of an irreducible multiplicity of motivational dimensions, and, possibly, with multiple 'identities' coexisting within the same agent.
-So, for example, the latter perspective builds upon broad historical generalizations such as Hirschman's account of the changing balance between 'passions' and 'interests' in modern Western culture (Hirschman, 1977) or Sen's fascinating discussion of the (sometimes uneasy) coexistence between 'ethical' and 'economic' motives (Sen, 1987).
-The same phenomena would be interpreted in rationalist/exchange perspectives as varying restrictions on some sort of 'enlarged utility functions' or changing 'social technologies' for the governance of exchanges and production.
+So, for example, the latter perspective builds upon broad historical generalizations such as Hirschman's (1977) account of the changing balance between 'passions' and 'interests' in modern Western culture or Sen's (1987) fascinating discussion of the (sometimes uneasy) coexistence between 'ethical' and 'economic' motives.
+The same phenomena would be interpreted in rationalist/exchange perspectives as varying restrictions on some sort of 'enlarged utility functions' or changing 'social technologies' for the governance of exchanges and production.7

-Moreover, the 'institutionalist' perspective would see exchanges themselves as embedded in particular institutions (e.g. 'the markets') whose origins and characteristics demand to be explained (on the notion of embeddedness, cf. Granovetter, 1985 and 1995).
-Finally, note that the political view is quite in tune with the picture of business firms provided by most organizational theorists and business economists alike (cf. Pfeffer, 1981; March and Simon, 1993).
+Moreover, the 'institutionalist' perspective would consider exchanges themselves as embedded in particular institutions (e.g. 'the markets') whose origins and characteristics demand to be explained (on the notion of embeddedness, Granovetter 1985, 1995).
+Finally, note that the political view is quite in tune with the picture of business firms provided by most organizational theorists and business economists alike (Pfeffer 1981; Simon 1993).